 Test-takers are also assessed on their understanding of topics such as Text Analysis & Comprehension, Synthesis & Generalization, and Inference & Interpretation.

-By taking practice tests, you’ll not only get optimally prepared fast, but you’ll also learn on what areas to focus most.
+By taking practice tests, you’ll not only get optimally prepared fast, but you’ll also learn what areas to focus on most.
 Taking HiSET practice tests is crucial as they will let you learn all about your knowledge gap.

 Using these HiSET practice tests to get all set for the real exam is very effective.
 You will discover your weak and strong points so you can work more selectively towards completing the HiSET test successfully.

 Taking practice tests helps you become comfortable with the format of the HiSET exam.
-All standardized tests come with their unique formats and as you take many practice tests, you’ll get used to test-taking in that specific format.
+All standardized tests come with their unique formats, and as you take many practice tests, you’ll get used to test-taking in that specific format.

 When you take multiple sample tests, you’ll understand more about what topics are easy for you and what areas need more of your attention.

 Many HiSET test-takers are wasting lots of their valuable learning time by studying for and reviewing material that they already master.
 Concentrating on the fields that need your attention most is more effective!